rafaelhueb92/dynamodb-local-init-bash/readme.md

 <h3>5.
 Run the Bash Script</h3>
     <p>
-        The <code>create-tables.sh</code> script will read all JSON schema files in the <code>schemas</code> folder and create DynamoDB tables locally if they do not already exist.
+        The <code>init.sh</code> script will read all JSON schema files in the <code>schemas</code> folder and create DynamoDB tables locally if they do not already exist.
     </p>
     <pre>
-    ./create-tables.sh
+    bash init.sh
     </pre>
     <p>
         The script will: